Buying a house at 40: why it's not too late

 Of course, this isn’t the case for everyone, but if you’re buying your first home in your 40s, you may be in a long-term relationship with someone you’re comfortable making a big financial commitment with.

-Not only will you be able to pool your savings together so you can put down a bigger mortgage deposit, you’ll also have someone to share the cost of mortgage payments with.
+Not only will you be able to pool your savings for a bigger mortgage deposit, you’ll also have someone to share mortgage payments with.
+Having a second salary to add to your household will increase how much you can borrow.

 How a lifetime ISA could help you buy your first home (but you might need to be quick!)